This article is intended for users who are having difficulty connecting a laptop or computer to their Miroir projector.

 Desktop image or screen saver image projected

 If you are seeing your desktop image or screen saver image displayed by your projector, you are connected correctly but you may need to adjust the display settings or drag content to the projector area.
+There are typically four main display setting options for secondary monitors.

 The image is jumping or shaking